erikh/border/README.md

 # Border: A modern approach to DNS & Load Balancers

-Border is a combination of DNS service and Load Balancer.
-It uses this combination, and primitive consensus algorithms to automatically heal your network when there are issues.
+Border is a combination of DNS service and Load Balancer, It uses this combination, internal health checking, and primitive consensus algorithms to automatically heal your network when there are issues.
 If you lose a border node, one can be immediately added to the cluster without additional configuration.
 Zones and Balancing rules will automatically propagate to the new node.

 All network resources are treated like DNS entries, and DNS propagation ("Zone Transfers") do not use the primitive and insecure AXFR protocol.
 They use JOSE